mpistrang/planning-poker/README.md

 # Planning Poker

+> **Note**: This is a sample project built with [Claude Code](https://claude.ai/code) to demonstrate full-stack application development with real-time features.
+It is not a published product or production-ready service.

 A real-time planning poker application for agile scrum teams, built with React, TypeScript, FastAPI, and WebSockets.

 ## Features